adamsol/Pyxell/docs/manual.md

 ```

 Just like with variables, type annotations in functions are optional.
+If the return type is omitted, it will be inferred.
-If omitted, a generic function, which can work with values of any type, will be created.
+If any of the argument types is omitted, a generic function (which can work with values of any type) will be created.
 Generic functions are described in more detail in the next section.

 ```